Asian Food in Belfast

 What is Bahn Mi?

 This Asian sandwich dish is the product of French colonialism in Vietnam, which introduced the baguette to Vietnamese cuisine.
-Bahn Mi is a delicious sub style sandwich filled with savoury protein such as cripsy pork, pate, or even chicken.
-These meaty fillings are combined with pickled vegetables such as carrot and cucumber and often drizzled with Sriracha making for a lightly spicy and refreshing sandwich.
+Bahn Mi is a delicious sub-style sandwich filled with savoury protein such as crispy pork, pate, or even chicken.
+These meaty fillings are combined with pickled vegetables such as carrot and cucumber and often drizzled with Sriracha, making for a lightly spicy and refreshing sandwich.

 Asia Supermarket Café

-Part of the Asia Supermarket on the Ormeau Embankment this cafe is serving up some of the best Bahn Mi in Belfast.
-Their menu is full of Asian food delights such as Bulgogi Beef sandwiches and Bubble Tea.
-Next time you stop by to grab all your Asian cupboard staples make sure to try out their amazing selection of food and drinks on offer at the cafe.
+This cafe is part of the Asia Supermarket on the Ormeau Embankment and serves some of the best Bahn Mi in Belfast.
+Its menu includes Asian food delights, such as Bulgogi Beef sandwiches and Bubble Tea.
+Next time you stop by to grab all your Asian cupboard staples, try out the fantastic selection of food and drinks at the cafe.

 Location: 40 Ormeau Embankment, Belfast BT6 8LU